Delivering Same Sex Accommodation Action Plan Statement of Compliance

 If you are unhappy about any aspect of your care you can speak to the ward sister, nurse in charge or matron.
 Please do not be nervous about raising concerns — we are here to help, listen and respond.

-If you feel your concerns have not been resolved by ward staff then you can speak to the Patient Advice and Liaison Service (PALS) who will advise and help you.
+If you feel your concerns have not been resolved by ward staff then you can speak to our Patient Services who will advise and help you.